 In areas of pipeline removal in the bluff face, the Applicant has proposed that restoration of the area will be implemented to ensure that a stable post-removal profile is maintained.
 This profile will be consistent with the adjacent bluff areas; however, it needs to be recognized these areas are already modified from their natural state due to the presence of the pipelines.
 The Applicant proposes that the pipeline be exposed five to 10 feet behind the face of the bluff and that the pipeline be pulled up and out of the bluff face to minimize disturbance.
 If the pipeline removal area is backed by native bedrock, this native rock face would be retained as is.
 If a void is created by the removed pipeline, it would then be backfilled with soil cement to maximize the stability of the area.
-To the extent possible, the natural rock face of the existing bluff will be retained, while in areas of existing vegetation, or other measures identified by a geotechnical engineer would minimize the potential for accelerated bluff retreat.
+To the extent possible, the natural rock face of the existing bluff will be retained, while in areas of existing vegetation, the area will be restored with native vegetation.
+Bluff stabilization methods such as compaction, revegetation, or other measures identified by a geotechnical engineer would minimize the potential for accelerated bluff retreat.